pedrolcl/qt-i18n/README.md

     QCoreApplication::installTranslator(&appTranslator);

 Two instances of [QTranslator](https://doc.qt.io/qt-5/qtranslator.html) are created.
-The first instance loads the Qt5 translations.
+The first instance loads the Qt translations.
 The second one loads the program translations.
 Both instances `load()` the QM files corresponding to the default `QLocale` that is created without arguments.
-You may want to use environment variables to change the default system locale:
+You may want to use environment variables on Linux to change the default system locale:

     LANGUAGE=ca_ES
     LC_CTYPE=ca_ES.UTF-8